nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3a.
-The given index is invalid
+The given task name is invalid

 > 3a1.
+Task manager shows an error message <br>
+  Use case resumes at step 2

+#### Use case: Add a new task

+**MSS**

+1. User requests to add a task
+2. Task manager shows dialouge box for users to enter task details.
+3. Task shows up in list.<br>
+Use case ends.

+**Extensions**

+3a.
+The tasks is invalid format

-AddressBook shows an error message <br>
+> 3a1.
+Task manager shows an error message <br>
   Use case resumes at step 2

 {More to be added}